 Q. What is one piece of advice you have for couples just beginning the wedding planning process?
 What have you enjoyed most about planning your wedding?

 A. Our biggest piece of advice is to remember and never forget that you are marrying your best friend, your future partner, and the person who loves you for everything you are and stand for.
 A wedding is one day; marriage is for life.

-We have enjoyed learning more about each other and things that we had envisioned for our wedding day.
+We enjoyed learning more about each other and the things that we had envisioned for our wedding day.
 We have both enjoyed seeing what we can do and accomplish with a party this large together.